prathameshmane9696-cell/Embedded-C-Learning/Data Structure/README.md

 * [ ] **Stack (LIFO - Last In First Out)**
   * Static implementation using arrays (highly optimized for embedded systems).
   * Stack_Arr.c includes the implementation of stack using array
+  * Stack_LL.c incluedes the implementation of stack using Linked List
   * Dynamic implementation using linked lists.
   * Operations: `push()`, `pop()`, `peek()`, `isEmpty()`, `isFull()`.